turtl/www/views/pages/faq.md

 of people allowed to access "Dog pics" and is now able to decrypt all the data in it because Bob sent her the key to the board.

-If at any point Bob no long wants Alice to have access to "Dog pics" he can easily remove her from the board, and she'll no longer have access (and Turtl will remove the board's key from her private data).
+If at any point Bob no longer wants Alice to have access to "Dog pics" he can easily remove her from the board, and she'll no longer have access (and Turtl will remove the board's key from her private data).